 Prices are offered in minimum and maximum cases, a range that reflects the cost in situations where renewable electricity (and natural gas) prices are stated as low and high.
+This is reflected in the shaded parts of the bars in Figure 11.
 The investment costs of ammonia synthesis are taken from and scaled according to Morgan (2013) (Morgan, 2013), Kalavasta (2019) (Kalavasta, 2019) and Sørensen and Laursen (2021) (Sørensen & Laursen, 2021).
 For this analysis, it has been assumed that the price of fuel oil and natural gas will go up towards 2050.